 “How old are you?”

 This has been a recurring theme in my life, people asking me questions about myself.
 As much as I’ve tried always to blend into the woodwork people still seem to recognize me as a curiosity.

 “Never met the right girl?”

 In fact I had met more than a few girls who might have been right, or as right as could reasonably be expected, introduced at parish functions by my fellow ushers or Knights of Columbus.
-Not to mention certain women who had deigned to talk to me, or try to talk to me, as I sat in some bar or other quietly getting drunk.
+Not to mention certain women who had deigned to talk to me, or try to talk to me, as I sat in some bar quietly getting drunk.

 “Afraid to settle down?” he asked.